TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 You will need the following folder locations to proceed.
 Get these values by running `chifra status --terse`:

 1. `$configPath`
+2. `$cachePath`
 3. `$indexPath`

-Backup these folders if you wish (but note that `$indexPath` can be rebuilt if things go wrong, so this step is optional.)
+Backup these folders if you wish (but note that folders are caches, so they can be reproduced.)

 ### Instruction